 Sometimes this happens when elements of a product delivery do not fit the journey a customer expects.
 For instance, have you ever bought organic meat only to find the packaging isn’t recyclable?
 It’s jarring and feels wrong as a customer who buys organic meat.

 Hugh Fearnley-Whittingtstall shocked many of us when he informed us that take away coffee cups aren’t actually recyclable.
-Most of them still are not, but we still buy them and dispose into recycling.
+Most of them still are not, but we still buy them and dispose in recycling.
 I feel the big coffee houses should take responsibility for that user behaviour and act accordingly.
 Not by telling us to put our cups in the general trash, or to tell us to use our own cups, but to make the cups recyclable.

 My point is that the overarching customer experience, which is always bigger than the product or service in itself, has a jarring moment that should be eradicated.
-So even if customers or society are not demanding change, perhaps companies should be demanding change of themselves, for the good of their overall customer experience.
+So even if customers or society are not demanding change, perhaps companies should be demanding a change of themselves, for the good of their overall customer experience.

 Swayed By (Or Forced To Use) The Short Cut